<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Common Metric Pairs for Quadrant Reports

 There are common metric selections that you can pair together to create criteria for profiling athletes within a quadrant chart.
 Below I've compiled a list of four options that I think will work for most users.
-Sticking with the American Football theme, I has also includes positions that I would include in each report.
+Sticking with the American Football theme, I have also included positions that I would include in each report.

 • Jump Height (X), Time To Takeoff (Y)